 - Stop tossing those leftovers!
 Store them up, reheat, and enjoy your pierogies all over again.

-- Reheating provides a quick and simple meal option
+- Reheating provides a quick and straightforward meal option.

 The Downsides to Reheating Pierogies

-- As always, fresh is always best but reheated when done right are still great
+- As always, fresh is always best but reheated when done right is still great.

 - Must be mindful of specific tips and procedures to avoid ruining your pierogies.